dreger/kqdreger.com/_posts/2012-02-10-eight-days-without-facebook.md

 ---
 layout: post
-title: Diary of a Facebook quitter
+title: Eight days without Facebook
 ---

 It’s been eight days since [I deactivated my Facebook account](http://dregerkq.org/2012/02/byebye-facebook/).
 After being truly logged out for more than a week, here are a few of the interesting things I’ve noticed: